skills-mcp/skills-mcp/docs/spec.md

 ## What are Claude Skills?

-Agent Skills are modular, self-contained packages that extend Claude's functionality.
-Think of them as "onboarding guides" for specific domains or tasks—they transform general-purpose agents into specialized agents equipped with procedural knowledge that no model can fully possess.
+Agent Skills are modular, self-contained packages that extend Claude's functionality. **Think of them as "onboarding guides" for specific domains or tasks**—they transform general-purpose agents into specialized agents equipped with procedural knowledge that no model can fully possess.

+Building a skill is like putting together an onboarding guide for a new hire.
+Instead of building fragmented, custom-designed agents for each use case, anyone can now specialize their agents with composable capabilities by capturing and sharing their procedural knowledge.

 ### Why Skills Matter